-On the other hand, empirical evidence based on continuous photometric monitoring (8.3 days) with WFPC2@HST of some 46,000 main sequence stars in 47\,Tuc indicates that the overall binary frequency is about $14\pm 4$\% (\cite{Albrow01}).
+On the other hand, empirical evidence based on continuous photometric monitoring (8.3 days) with WFPC2 of some 46,000 main sequence stars in 47\,Tuc indicates that the overall binary frequency is about $14\pm4$\% (\cite{Albrow01}).
 This estimate accounts for detached eclipsing binaries and for contact binaries and might still be a lower limit.
 From the overluminous white dwarfs in M\,4 \cite{Hansen04} estimate a binary fraction among the white dwarfs of 0.11$\pm$0.05, in agreement with the percentage of hard binaries among field white dwarfs (soft binaries would be destroyed in M\,4).
 By using the colour distribution of main sequence stars, based on deep ACS images for 13 low-density globular clusters, \cite{Sol07} found that the current minimum fraction of binary stars is of the order of 6\% inside the core radius, while the global fraction ranges from 10\% to 50\%.
 According to the above numbers it is not surprising that globular clusters should host a broad range of exotic objects that show up as faint X-Ray sources.
 Of those, the following have been identified in globular clusters so far: low-mass X-Ray binaries (a neutron star accreting from a companion) and their progeny, the millisecond pulsars; chromospherically or magnetically active binaries (two main sequence stars or a main sequence star and an evolved companion); and cataclysmic variables (a white dwarf accreting from a low-mass companion).
 The formation rate of these objects in globular clusters is expected to be orders of magnitude higher than in the Galactic disk (\cite{Katz75}; \cite{Clark75}).
 The advent of the {\em Chandra} X-Ray Observatory and of HST provided the opportunity to investigate these objects in the central regions of globular clusters (see \cite{Verb06} for an extensive review of X-ray sources in globular clusters).